thosgood/this-weeks-finds/markdown/201-250/week202.md

     Q(Z) = R(Z)!

-In other words, a bunch of equations satisfied by the object\'s cardinality automatically come from isomorphisms involving the object itself.
+In other words, a bunch of equations satisfied by the object's cardinality automatically come from isomorphisms involving the object itself.